davidasbury/composite-map-usa/README.md

 ``<base URL>?views=<views>``

-where ``<views>`` is the ISO 3166 alpha-2 code for each area of interest.
+where ``<views>`` is a comma separated list of the [ISO 3166 alpha-2 code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) for each area of interest.
 Entries are not case-sensitive.
 Include any of the following entries to customize your view.
 For example:

 ``AK`` = Alaska